shrimple-tech/action_policy-graphiti/README.md

 - Authorization of `create`, `update` and `destroy` actions
 - Resource scoping

-**This gem is under heavy development, was not yet released (since it is not production ready) so use it at your own risk!**
+**This gem is under heavy development so use it at your own risk!**

 ## Installation

-**This gem was not yet released and can be installed only via a github link**

 Add this line to your application's Gemfile: